oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 in the requested entity set ([section 11.2.6.1.1](#BuiltinFilterOperations))
    2. MUST support aliases in `$filter` expressions ([section 11.2.6.1.3](#ParameterAliases))
-   3. SHOULD support additional filter operations ([section 11.2.6.1.1](#BuiltinFilterOperations)) and MUST return `501 Not Implemented` for any unsupported or `400 Bad Request` for any unrecognized filter operations ([section 9.3.1](#ResponseCode501NotImplemented))
+   3. SHOULD support additional filter operations ([section 11.2.6.1.1](#BuiltinFilterOperations)) and MUST return `501 Not Implemented` for any unsupported filter operations ([section 9.3.1](#ResponseCode501NotImplemented))
-   4. SHOULD support the canonical functions ([section 11.2.6.1.2](#BuiltinQueryFunctions)) and MUST return `501 Not Implemented` for any unsupported or `400 Bad Request` for any unrecognized functions ([section 9.3.1](#ResponseCode501NotImplemented))
+   4. SHOULD support the canonical functions ([section 11.2.6.1.2](#BuiltinQueryFunctions)) and MUST return `501 Not Implemented` for any unsupported canonical functions ([section 9.3.1](#ResponseCode501NotImplemented))
    5. SHOULD support `$filter` on expanded entities ([section 11.2.5.2.1](#ExpandOptions))
 8. SHOULD publish metadata at `$metadata` according to